 The Preferred Rewards Gold Card is all about simplicity and no hidden surprises, so earn rates are as easy as 3-2-1:

-- You’ll get 2 points per £1 spent directly with airlines or spent in any currency other than Pound Sterling.
-Though do note that these foreign currency purchases will be subject to a 2.99% fee, which negates much of the point-earning benefit.
+- You’ll get 2 points per £1 spent directly with airlines or spent in any currency other than pound sterling.
+Though do note that these foreign currency purchases will be subject to a 2.99% fee, which negates much of the point-earning benefit; and

 - You’ll get 1 point per £1 spent on all other purchases.

-The best thing about Membership Rewards points is that they’re what’s called a ‘flexible currency’, meaning you can convert them into various other loyalty points.
-Many conversions are at an easy 1:1 rate to programs like British Airways Executive Club or Virgin Atlantic Flying Club.
+The best thing about Membership Rewards points is that they’re what’s called a transferable currency, meaning you can convert them into various other loyalty points.
+Many conversions are at an easy 1:1 rate to programmes like British Airways Executive Club or Virgin Atlantic Flying Club.
 So 1,000 Membership Rewards points can be converted to 1,000 Avios or Flying Club miles.

-Along with British Airways Executive Club and Virgin Atlantic Flying Club, the following frequent flyer programs are also transfer partners of the Amex Membership Rewards program: Alitalia MilleMiglia (1:1), Asia Miles (1:1), Delta SkyMiles (1:1), Emirates Skywards (1:1), Etihad Guest (1:1), Finnair Plus (1:1), Air France-KLM Flying Blue (1:1), Iberia Plus (1:1), SAS EuroBonus (1:1) and Singapore KrisFlyer (1:1).
+Along with British Airways Executive Club and Virgin Atlantic Flying Club, the following frequent flyer programmes are also transfer partners of the Amex Membership Rewards programme: Alitalia MilleMiglia (1:1), Asia Miles (1:1), Delta SkyMiles (1:1), Emirates Skywards (1:1), Etihad Guest (1:1), Finnair Plus (1:1), Air France-KLM Flying Blue (1:1), Iberia Plus (1:1), SAS EuroBonus (1:1) and Singapore KrisFlyer (1:1).

-The Amex Membership Rewards program isn’t limited to just airlines.
-You could also elect to convert the Membership Rewards points to hotel loyalty points in the following programs:
+The Amex Membership Rewards programme isn’t limited to just airlines.
+You could also elect to convert the Membership Rewards points to hotel loyalty points in the following programmes:

-You can also choose to redeem those 10,000 Membership Rewards points for a £50 Amazon or Marks and Spencer Gift Card.
+You can also choose to redeem Membership Rewards points for an Amazon or Marks & Spencer Gift Card.
 But here at TPG, we love travel, so we think you can get more value using the points for travel instead.

 If you’re booking hotel accommodations through the American Express Travel portal to earn those 3 points per £1, you’ll also get additional perks on top of the bonus earnings.
 Bookings made through the portal as part of The Hotel Collection can receive a room upgrade (where available) and (US)$75 hotel credit, as long as the stay is a minimum of two nights and at one of 500 participating hotels, including Hiltons, Hyatts and Intercontinentals.